Bún Thang Recipe

 Home » Recipes A-Z » Bún Thang Recipe

-Vietnamese Rice Vermicelli Noodles With Chicken And Eggs (Bún Thang) is a recipe that brings the vibrancy of Vietnam right to your plate.
-The union of succulent chicken, delicately soft eggs, and silky rice vermicelli all come together in one mouth-watering dish.
+Bún thang (Vietnamese rice vermicelli noodles with chicken and eggs) is a recipe that brings the vibrancy of Vietnam, especially Hanoi from the North, right to your plate.
+It combines succulent chicken, delicately soft eggs, and silky rice vermicelli in one mouth-watering dish.

 Each bite offers an explosion of flavor that marries tradition with an unforgettable gastronomic experience.
 Trust me; this recipe will captivate you just as much as it did me!
 Are you ready to taste an iconic dish of Hanoi?
 Scroll down right away!